CabooseSayzWTF/RDR1-Undead-Weapons/README.md

 - In example.c you will see a force weapon in hand function, and you will also see the pointer that allows blunderbuss, torch, and er without having to ER bypass.
 - That pointer only works with the above mentioned game version.
 Feel free to find that same pointer on diff game versions/platforms.

+- Video on how to ER Bypass works pretty much the same on xbox 360 and ps3: https://www.youtube.com/watch?v=JeBuLUAxGUE
+- At mainmenu where it says press start, just unplug your ethernet cable and press start at the same time, replug ethernet cable back in, wait 10-15 seconds and sign back into xbl/psn then go online and if you spawn with the explosive rifle (er) then you did it correctly.

 Created by Sockstress (Райан) & CabooseSayzWTF

 Help from ImFoxxyyy & Cain532 for native documentation